 Will Stadler’s brick kiln, launched after the Civil War, had better success at its site south of Fifth Street along the Wakarusa River between Church Street and Ash Street.
 According to a diary of Carl Lotz, physician A. D. Kemper, who lived in Eudora from 1865 to1871, also had a brick kiln in Eudora with William Wilfred at Fifth Street and Church Street, which was next to or possibly the same (because of inexact dates) as Stadler’s.

 It wasn’t the only grocery either.
 A Schleifer grocery and a Hobbs grocery operated across the street from another on the north end of Main Street.
-Charles John Achning Sr. (1829-1910), also had a general store on the north end of Main Street, seen in this photograph that may have opened in 1870.
+Charles John Achning Sr. (1829-1910), also had a general store on the north end of Main Street, seen in this photograph that opened in the 1860s.
 For stock, Achning drove a four-mule team to Leavenworth to pick up supplies from Ridneour & Baker, said Ralph Achning, his grandson.
 Achning, two days after his marriage to Wilhelmina Speitz in Chicago on April 27, 1858, came to Eudora where he also ran the sawmill and was a member of Eudora’s first city council.
 He moved to Lawrence in 1866 to run a woolen mill and then established Achning Hardware Company in 1880, which is still in operation in 2005 at 826 Massachusetts Street.

 Henry Ziesenis started his harness shop and tannery before 1870.
-Ziesenis owned the building at Eighth Street and Main Street on the northwest corner that also housed a post office and cheese factory as well as the town’s corn mill, according to an 1887 newspaper.
-Charles Lothholz’s lumberyard opened at Sixth Street and Oak Street in 1868.
+Ziesenis owned the building at Eighth Street and Main Street on the northwest corner that also housed a post office and cheese factory as well as the town's corn mill, according to an 1887 newspaper.
+Charles Lothholz's lumberyard opened at Sixth Street and Oak Street in 1868 but Lothholz had been selling hardware earlier than that.
 Advertisements from the 1890s listed lumber, lath, shingles, cement, lime, plaster, paints, oils, varnishes, and window glass among Lothholz’s wares.
 A June 4, 1914 news account quoted the lumber shed as 215 foot long, 60 foot wide, and 24 foot high at the center post, 12 foot high at the outside post.
 The largest shed contained 200 windows.
 A 20-foot by 30-foot sash house also was part of the operation that could hold an estimated 60 train carloads of lumber.
 His son, George, with whom he had a partnership, would later run the lumber yard until 1929, then sell it to the Friend Lumber Company of Lawrence.
 (George Lothholz took over the lumber yard again from 1940-1942, then Bunrer-Bowman leased it until 1946, when Jeff Wilson bought it.
 When Wilson died in 1949, Webster and Neilson bought it and sold the business in 1962 to Harold Keuker, John Harris, and Fred H. Neis.
 A 1990 fire set by vandals destroyed the buildings and business.)

 Railroad comes to town.
 The 1870s reflected the continuing growth of Eudora and its businesses that lined Main Street from Ninth Street to Fifth Street.
 The coming of the railroad to Eudora added to this business growth.
 In 1869, grade work began at DeSoto and by 1871, the tracks reached Lawrence.
-During the construction, the Schliefer grocery and the Hobbs grocery buildings both had to be moved, according to February 13, 1995, personal correspondence from Evelyn Herschell, a Hobbs relative.
+During the construction, the Schleifer grocery and the Hobbs grocery buildings both had to be moved, according to February 13, 1995, personal correspondence from Evelyn Herschell, a Hobbs relative.
 The railroad company also built bridges to the west of Eudora over the Wakarusa River around 1871.
 At that time, the road to Lawrence extended west from Seventh Street.

 The first train through Eudora came January 1, 1872.
 According to Meades Manual, the route from Pleasant Hill, Missouri, to Lawrence, a distance of 61.59 miles, was known as the St. Louis, Lawrence and Denver, and afterward changed to the St. Louis Lawrence & Western and subsequently changed to the P.H. & D. S. R.R.
 The Atchison, Topeka, and Santa Fe Railroad bought the Union Pacific line in 1874, although some reports claim 1877.
 The first Kansas Biennial Report, in 1878 stated: “The Kansas Midland Railroad runs on the south bank of the Kansas river from Topeka to Kansas City; principal stations, Lawrence, Lecompton and Eudora.”